cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/building-microbiomestat-from-matrix-and-data.frame.md

   frames from your R environment or by importing data from external CSV files.
 ---

-# Building MicrobiomeStat from Matrix and Data.frame
+# Building MicrobiomeStat Object from Matrix and Data.frame

-The MicrobiomeStat data object consists of the following components:
+The basic MicrobiomeStat data object consists of the following components:

-* **feature.tab (matrix)**: A matrix displaying the connection between research entities (like OTUs, ASVs, genes) as rows and samples as columns.
-Ensure row names are the names of the research entities, and column names match the samples.
+* **feature.tab (matrix)**: A matrix recording the measurements of detected features (like OTUs, ASVs, genes) with features as rows and samples as columns.
+Ensure row names are the names of the features, and column names match the samples.
-* **meta.dat (data.frame)**: Holds metadata for samples, where rows correlate with samples, and columns denote annotations.
-Examples of annotations include disease severity (mild, moderate, severe), treatment status (treated, untreated), and study phases (phase 1, phase 2, etc).
+* **meta.dat (data.frame)**: A data frame of the sample meta data, where rows correspond to samples, and columns denote annotations.
 Ensure the row names match the feature.tab columns.
 Tibbles are not permitted; use a standard R data frame.
-* **feature.ann (matrix)**: An annotation matrix with research entities as rows.
-Columns might provide taxonomic details for microbiome data, cell types for single-cell data, or pathway levels for KEGG data.
+* **feature.ann (matrix)**: An annotation matrix with features as rows and annotations as columns.
+Annotations are usually hierarchical such as the taxonomic annotations.
 Ensure row names match those in feature.tab.
-* **tree (phylo, optional)**: Depicts evolutionary relationships among research entities.
+* **tree (phylo, optional)**: Captures the evolutionary relationships among feautres.
 It's essential for specific beta-diversity calculations but isn't required for the majority of MicrobiomeStat analyses.
-* **feature.agg.list (list, optional)**: Generated using the `mStat_aggregate_by_taxonomy()` function, this list contains matrices of aggregated data based on taxonomy or cell type, with each matrix's columns representing sample names and rows representing the aggregation level (e.g., Phylum, CellType).
+* **feature.agg.list (list, optional)**: Generated using the `mStat_aggregate_by_taxonomy` function, this list contains matrices of aggregated data based on the annotations specified in ”feature.ann", with each matrix's columns representing samples and rows representing the annotation level (e.g., Phylum, Genus).

 Here is how to construct the MicrobiomeStat data object directly from matrix and data.frame: